qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   • Middle led not showing layer: you may have compiled it with speed measuring on at startup.

+  • You weirdly end up on the `_PAD`, `_FUN` or some other layer while typing ?
+I also often mistype to the `_PAD` layer.
+It seems to be a typing mistake: unnecessary or inaccurately typing on the Shift key.
+  It should never activate to the layer, if you hit another key to get a capital letter.
+It will always go to a layer, if you hit it by itself.

 Why you want this layout
 ------------------------